EmilPopovic/notifer/README.md

 - **Self-Hosting Ready:**
     Easily deployable via Docker Compose.

----

-## 🎓 Why NotiFER?
+## Why NotiFER?

 - **Reliability:**
-    Developed and maintained by a FER student, NotiFER has already detected hundreds of schedule changes and helped students stay up-to-date with their studies.
+    Developed and maintained by a FER student, NotiFER has already detected hundreds of timetable changes and helped students stay up-to-date with their studies.

 - **Open Source:**
-    FER can freely review, audit, and contribute to the codebase.
+    Anyone can freely review, audit, and contribute to the codebase.

-- **University Integration:**
-    NotiFER is ready for official deployment, with features for administrative control and secure management.

----

-## 🤔 How It Works
+## How It Works

 1. **Sign Up:**
     Students visit the website and paste their FER calendar URL.
 2. **Confirm Subscription:**
     A confirmation email is sent to their FER email address.
-They activate their subscription by clicking the link.
+They activate their subscription by clicking the magic link.
 3. **Receive Notifications:**
     NotiFER monitors their calendar and sends an email notification whenever a change occurs.

----

-## ☁️ Hosting & Deployment
+## Hosting & Deployment

 ### Quick Start - From Source (Docker compose)